Hedathale

 Hedathale is also spelled 'Yedathale' and means the “left head”.

-Hedathale village is famous for the Hoysala temple, called the Lakshmikantha Swami temple which was built by the rulers of the Hoysala Kingdom in the year 1187 AD which has three cellas called the Thrikutachala.
-The principal deity in the temple is Lakshmikantha but it also houses the shrines dedicated to Lakshmi Narasimha Swamy and Venugopala Swamy.
-Within the preimses of the temple there is a particular 16-faced hall called 'Hadinaru Mukha Chavadi’ of a unique architecture built by a palegara (local chieftain).
+Hedathale village is famous for the Hoysala temple, called the Lakshmikantha Swami temple which was built by the rulers of the Hoysala Kingdom in the year 1187 AD and has three cellas called the Thrikutachala.
+The principal deity in the temple is Lakshmikantha but it also houses shrines dedicated to Lakshmi Narasimha Swamy and Venugopala Swamy.
+Within the premises of the temple there is a particular 16-faced hall called 'Hadinaru Mukha Chavadi’ of a unique architecture built by a palegara (local chieftain).
 The temeple complex oozes tranquillity and architectural splendour.

 Geography

 Hedathale village is in the southern state of Karnataka, India.
 Its geographical area is 1073.19 ha.
 It is located in the Nanjangud taluk of Mysore district in Karnataka.